Self-healing Tests

 What is Self-healing?

 Consider an automated test structured to interact with a button on a web page or a software interface by recognizing its specific ID locator.
-This strategy works flawlessly until a new software version is released, where the ID of the button changes.
+This strategy works flawlessly until a new software version is released, and the button’s ID changes.
 The test fails to identify and interact with the button using the old ID locator.

 These systems are designed with an inherent adaptability that allows them to tackle modifications in the testing environment without human intervention.
 When a self-healing system encounters a change, like an updated button ID that the test cannot recognize, it does not simply fail and halt testing.
 Instead, it initiates alternative strategies to identify the element and continue the test execution.